sdl60660/letterboxd_recommendations/README.md

   Make sure Docker is running and `CONNECTION_URL` points to `mongodb://mongo:27017` (or your remote Mongo server)

 - **TMDB key errors**
-  Live rich-data crawls and some smoke tests require a valid `TMDB_KEY`.
+  Live rich-data crawls and some tests require a valid `TMDB_KEY`.
   If missing, those tests will skip automatically.

 - **Pre-commit hooks not running**